-Critical Concrete and the Escola Superior Artistica do Porto (ESAP) joined forces to provide a novel learning experience with a focus on sustainability.
+Critical Concrete and the Escola Superior Artistica do Porto (ESAP) joined forces in 2020 to provide a novel learning experience with a focus on sustainability.
 As a result, field experts impart courses in topics like sustainable construction methods, natural building, just urban development, social project management and effective participatory processes.
-We are proud to say we achieved to bring together a group of enthusiastic and dedicated instructors who are excited to guide you through this year of transformative education.
+We are proud to say we achieved to bring together a group of enthusiastic and dedicated instructors who are excited to guide you through a year of transformative education.

 Online Learning & Theory

-Gain awareness of the need to change conventional building and designing methods/techniques.
+Deeper awareness of the need to change conventional building and designing methods/techniques.